cyberphone/web2native-bridge/README.md

 The emulator code exploits Chrome's native messaging (https://developer.chrome.com/extensions/nativeMessaging) featured in a single universal Chrome extension.

-Applications callable by Web2Native Bridge emulator **must** be written in Java and stored in a for the purpose dedicated directory.
+Applications callable by the Web2Native Bridge emulator **must** be written in Java and stored in a for the purpose dedicated directory.
 This limits unpleasant surprises (an improperly designed native message extension could enable access to *any* application!) if you accindentally navigate to a malicious page.